GCDigitalFellows/GCDRI_databases/sections/10-pyplussql-pseudo.md

 Let's write a short program that asks a user for a place name and returns all records from the database that contain the value in the "place" field.

 0\.
-From the command line, create a file called "nypl_search.py" in the directory where the "nypldb.db" database is, then open the file in Sublime
+Using Sublime, create a file called "nypl_search.py" in the directory where the "nypldb.db" database is located.
-_**Hint:** Use_ `touch` to create the file

 1\.
-Write the pseudocode in "nypl_search.py"
+Write some pseudocode in "nypl_search.py" that describes what our code will do once it's finished:

 ```Python
 # import sqlite3 library